 Why liposuction usually is not an option

 While Dr. Parker may use it to enhance the results of a body lifting procedure, liposuction alone will rarely achieve the desired results.
-Liposuction removes unwanted fat only, and for post-weight loss patients, excess skin, not fat is usually the main problem.
+Liposuction reduces unwanted fat only, and for post-weight loss patients, excess skin, not fat is usually the main problem.
 In fact, for a patient with poor skin elasticity, liposuction without surgery to remove the excess skin may worsen the sagging appearance.

 Tummy Tuck Alone

 If the excess skin remaining after weight loss is mainly concentrated around the abdomen, a tummy tuck alone can provide excellent results.
 During this procedure, Dr. Parker tightens lax, protruding abdominal muscles and reduces the excess skin for a firmer, flatter midsection.
 For many patients, he will combine a tummy tuck with liposuction, called lipoabdominoplasty, to sculpt a more natural, slim contour to the entire belly and hips.

 Before & After Tummy Tuck Following Weight Loss*